tedhchen/ESS-ResearchDesign/assignments.md

 - if there are two discussion leaders, they should coordinate to avoid overlapping content

 ## "What is theory and what is it good for?"
 Short Writing Assignment
-Drawing on the readings and discussions from weeks 1-3, discuss  what you think "theory" is, and why might it be good (or bad) for the scientific endeavor.
+Drawing on the readings and discussions from weeks 1-3, discuss  what you think "theory" is, and why might theory/theories be good (or bad) for the scientific endeavor.
 Your discussion should engage with (and cite) the assigned readings and beyond, but it should not be a simple summary of what others have said.
-It is a think piece with arguments grounded in existing work.
+It is a think piece with your arguments grounded in existing work.
 - the discussion should be about 1000 words
 - due on Sep 12